-More than the Calf Wants to Suck the Cow Wants to Suckle: The Pleasure of Him Accepting a Gift
+More than the Calf Wants to Suck the Cow Wants to Suckle: The Pleasure from Him Accepting a Gift

-“Our Rabbis have taught: Always let the left hand repel and the right hand draw near” (BT Sotah 47a).
+“Our Rabbis have taught: Always let the left hand push away and the right hand draw near” (BT Sotah 47a).

-“Rav Yehudah said in Rav’s name: Hospitality to wayfarers is greater than welcoming the Shekhinah, for it is written, And he said, ‘אֲדֹנָי (Adonai), My Lord, if I have found favor in your eyes, please do not go on past‘ [Abraham thus left God, as it were, to attend to the wants of the three wayfarers, cf. BT Shevu’ot 35a]” (BT Shabbat 127a).
+“Rav Yehudah said in Rav’s name: Hospitality to wayfarers is greater than welcoming the Shekhinah, for it is written, And he said, ‘אֲדֹנָי (Adonai), My Lord, if I have found favor in your eyes, please do not go on past‘ [Abraham thus left the Divine Presence, as it were, to attend to the wants of the three wayfarers, cf. BT Shevu’ot 35a]” (BT Shabbat 127a).

 “More than the calf wants to suck the cow wants to suckle” (BT Pesaḥim 112a).